debops/debops/ansible/roles/debops.debops_fact/docs/getting-started.rst

 The ``debops.debops_fact`` role uses two INI files to store the custom facts, one "public" and readable by every user on the system, and one "private" and readable only by specific system group (``root`` by default).
 Contents of the files are merged into one variable tree.
-There are three typese of facts managed by the role, stored in different INI sections.
+There are three types of facts managed by the role, stored in different INI sections.

 The ``[default]`` section, available through Ansible local facts as